Preparing Safety Data Sheets (SDS) – Part 3

 Section 3 details what the product is made of.

-For a pure substance: Provide the chemical name of the substance, any synonyms, its identifiers, and important information about its purity or additives.
+For a substance: Provide the chemical name of the substance, any synonyms, relevant identifiers, and important information about purity and stabilising additives (where applicable).

-For a mixture: List the hazardous ingredients: the name and identifier of each component (CAS number, EC number) that contributes to the mixture’s hazard.
-Additionally, include the percentage (or concentration range) of these components in the mixture, and their classification (what hazards they have on their own).
-Example: Ethanol (CAS 64-17-5), 10–20%, classification: Flammable Liquid 2, H225.
-If the exact concentration of certain ingredients is a trade secret, it is permitted to give a concentration range or a generic description (while still conveying hazard-relevant information).
+For a mixture: Provide information on the relevant ingredients, including the name and identifier of each hazardous component (e.g. CAS number, EC number) that contributes to the hazard classification, together with the concentration or concentration range, and the component’s classification.
+Example: Ethanol (CAS 64-17-5), 10–20%, Flammable liquid, Category 2; H225.
+If the exact concentration of certain ingredients is confidential, it is permitted to provide a concentration range or a generic description, while still ensuring that the hazard-relevant information is communicated.

-This section helps the user understand what hazardous substances are present in the product.
+This section helps the user understand which hazardous substances are present in the product.

-Section 4 describes what must be done if an accident or excessive exposure occurs involving the product.
-Its subsections cover different routes of exposure, providing first-aid advice for cases of inhalation, skin contact, eye contact, and ingestion.
+Section 4 describes what must be done in the event of an accident or excessive exposure involving the product.
+Its subsections cover different routes of exposure, providing first-aid advice for inhalation, skin contact, eye contact and ingestion.

 For example: “Inhalation: Move the affected person to fresh air, keep them calm, and seek medical attention if necessary.” or “Ingestion: Do not induce vomiting; call a doctor immediately and show the doctor the product information listed in Section 1 of the SDS.”

-This section should also mention the most important symptoms and effects, as well as whether immediate medical attention is required.
+This section should also mention the most important symptoms and effects, and whether immediate medical attention and special treatment are required.

-This part is critical in an emergency, as it gives instant guidance on the appropriate response.
+This part is critical in an emergency, as it provides immediate guidance on the appropriate response.

-Section 5 provides information on how to extinguish a fire if the given substance or mixture is burning or if its presence influences firefighting efforts.
-It specifies the appropriate extinguishing media (e.g. water spray, powder, carbon dioxide, foam), as well as any extinguishing media that are not suitable, if applicable (e.g. do not use a direct water jet on certain chemical fires).
+Section 5 provides information on how to extinguish a fire if the substance or mixture is involved in a fire or if its presence influences fire-fighting efforts.
+It specifies suitable extinguishing media (e.g. water spray, dry powder, carbon dioxide, foam), as well as any extinguishing media that are not suitable (where applicable), such as not using a direct water jet in certain cases.

-It describes any hazardous combustion products produced when the material burns (for example, toxic fumes or gases like carbon monoxide, chlorine gas, etc.), and gives advice for firefighters: whether special protective gear or breathing apparatus is needed, and whether there is a risk of explosion.
+It describes any hazardous combustion products produced when the material burns (for example, toxic fumes or gases such as carbon monoxide), and provides advice for firefighters: whether special protective equipment or breathing apparatus is needed, and whether there is a risk of explosion.

 Section 6: Accidental release measures

-It includes personal precautions (e.g. approach the spill only with appropriate protective equipment; remove any ignition sources from the area), environmental precautions (e.g. do not allow the material to enter drains; notify authorities if a large amount has been released), as well as methods for containment and cleanup.
+It includes personal precautions (e.g. approach the spill only with appropriate protective equipment; remove ignition sources), environmental precautions (e.g. prevent entry into drains; notify authorities where required), and methods for containment and clean-up.

-This includes how to absorb or collect the spilled material (for example, with an inert absorbent material such as sand or vermiculite), and what cleaning procedure to use to remove any remaining residue.
+This includes how to absorb or collect spilled material (for example, using an inert absorbent such as sand or vermiculite) and what cleaning procedures to use to remove any remaining residues.

 Section 7: Handling and storage

-Section 7 summarizes the rules for safe handling and storage.
-Here you will find precautions for handling, such as: “No smoking during use; keep away from sparks and open flames,” or “Use only in well-ventilated areas; avoid inhaling vapors.”
+Section 7 summarises the rules for safe handling and storage.
+It includes precautions for handling, such as: “No smoking during use; keep away from sparks and open flames,” or “Use only in well-ventilated areas; avoid inhaling vapours.”

 General occupational hygiene advice is also included (e.g. do not eat or drink in the work area; wash hands after use; ensure adequate local exhaust ventilation).

-For storage, the SDS describes the conditions and requirements: for example, “Store in a dry, cool, well-ventilated place.
+For storage, the SDS describes conditions and requirements, for example: “Store in a dry, cool, well-ventilated place.
 Protect from heat and direct sunlight.
-Incompatible materials: strong oxidizing agents,” etc. Packaging requirements can also be specified if relevant (e.g. “store in a tightly sealed container”).
+Incompatible materials: strong oxidising agents,” etc. Packaging requirements may also be specified where relevant (e.g. “store in a tightly closed container”).

 The role of this section is to prevent incidents by guiding everyday safe use and storage practices.